ZaSu Pitts: Postwar movies and television

 Postwar films continued to give her the chance to play comic snoops and flighty relatives in such fare as Life with Father (1947), but in the 1950s, she started focusing on television.
-This culminated in her best-known series role, playing second banana to Gale Storm in CBS's The Gale Storm Show (1956) (also known as Oh, Susanna), in the role of Elvira Nugent ("Nugie"), the shipboard beautician.
+This culminated in her best-known series role, playing second banana to Gale Storm in ABC's The Gale Storm Show (1956) (also known as Oh, Susanna), in the role of Elvira Nugent ("Nugie"), the shipboard beautician.
 In 1961, Pitts was cast opposite Earle Hodgins in the episode "Lonesome's Gal" of the ABC sitcom Guestward, Ho!, set on a dude ranch in New Mexico.
 In 1962, she appeared in an episode of CBS's Perry Mason, "The Case of the Absent Artist".
 Her final role was as Gertie, the switchboard operator in the Stanley Kramer comedy epic It's a Mad, Mad, Mad, Mad World (1963).

 Personal life

 Pitts was married to actor Thomas Sarsfield Gallery from 1920 until their 1933 divorce.
 Gallery became a Los Angeles boxing promoter and later a TV executive.
 The couple had two children: